Tomatotech90/github-contribution-log/Fix_sshd_config_dir_check_mismatch_14926.md

 ### Environment Setup

-I reattached to the existing `ssg-dev` docker container rather than creating a new one.
-The SSH agent does not persist across container restarts, so `git fetch upstream` failed with a publickey error until I ran `eval "$(ssh-agent -s)"` and `ssh-add ~/.ssh/id_ed25519` again.
+I reattached to the existing `ssg-dev` Docker container rather than creating a new one.
+The SSH agent does not persist across container restarts, so `git fetch upstream` failed with a public key error until I ran `eval "$(ssh-agent -s)"` and `ssh-add ~/.ssh/id_ed25519` again.
 The key itself was already registered on GitHub, confirmed with `ssh -T git@github.com`, so no new key was needed.

 I built the sle15 datastream with `./build_product sle15 --datastream`, since sle15 is a product that sets `sshd_distributed_config`, matching the SLES 15 SP5 environment in the bug report.